 What is the Board of Zoning Appeals?

-by State Law to consider granting relief from the requirements of the zoning
+by State Law to consider granting a variance from the requirements of Zoning

 The BZA is considered an administrative board that is quasi-judicial in nature.
 A

 quasi-judicial entity operates more like a court than a legislative body and uses

 many standards and procedures like the courts.
 BZA decisions are required by state

 law to be guided by specific criteria, and made based upon the facts, not opinions.

 The primary role of the board of zoning appeals is to rule on the application of the